jvanbruegge/binder_datatypes/README.md

 As sketched in the fourth paragraph of Sect.
 9 and the first paragraph of App.
 G.2, the general theorems have been formalized using Isabelle's locales, which are essentially persistent contexts that fix some type variables and term variables on them---and one can prove facts relative to these contexts.
 Locales corresponding to our three main theorems, Thm.
 7, Thm.
 19 and Thm.
 22, are in the theory thys/Generic_Strong_Rule_Induction.thy.

 The locale for Thm.
 22 is called `IInduct`, and the Isabelle theorem corresponding to Thm.
 22 is called `strong_iinduct`.
-It is built incrementally, a previous `IInduct1` locale, which in turn extends a `CComponents` locale.
-The proof of the theorem follows the informal proof descrbed in Sect.
+It is built incrementally, from a previous `IInduct1` locale, which in turn extends a `CComponents` locale.
+The proof of the theorem follows the informal proof described in Sect.
 4 (for Thm.
 7), with the proof-mining and upgrades described in Sects.
 7.3, 8.2 and 8.4 factored in.
 Overall, the cumulated assumptions of locale `IInduct` are those of Thm.
 22, so these assumptions are of course no longer repeated when stating the theorem in the locale.
-But we can see the full theorem with all assumptions if we type the following command outside the scope of the locale, which unfolds all the locale predicates:
+But we can see the self-contained theorem with all assumptions if we type the following command outside the scope of the locale, which unfolds all the locale predicates:

     ```
     print_statement Induct.strong_induct[unfolded